andycabindol/instagram-preview/README.md

 # Instagram Preview

-A React implementation of the Instagram posting flow with 6 screens, matching the Figma designs exactly.
+A React implementation of the Instagram posting flow with 6 screens.

 ## Features